Istanbul

 There are many old and traditional bazaars in Istanbul, such as; Grand Bazaar, Egyptian Spice Market, Arasta Bazaar, Sahaflar (book) Bazaar, Kumkapi Fish market, Sariyer Fish Market, Beyoglu Flower & Food market (Cicek Pasaji), and so on.
 There are also weekly bazaars settled in every neighborhood of the city on one day of the week, frequented mostly by local people.

 Istanbul has several modern shopping malls with international and national brand names as well.
 These are mainly located in the new part of the city, and are open every day of the week usually between 10:00 - 22:00.
-Some of these shopping centers are: Akmerkez, Metro City, Kanyon, Istinye Park, Meydan, Galleria, Carousel, Olivium, Capacity, Atrium, Capitol, Profilo, Mayadrom, Tepe Nautilus, Cevahir, Dogus Power Center, Astoria, Polcenter, Boyner, Carrefour, Bauhaus, Praktiker, Gotzen, Metro, Bricolage, Ikea, etc.
+Some of these shopping centers are: Akmerkez, Metro City, Kanyon, Istinye Park, Meydan, Carousel, Olivium, Capacity, Atrium, Capitol, Tepe Nautilus, Cevahir, Carrefour, Bauhaus, Praktiker, Gotzen, Metro, Ikea, etc.

 turkish baths